shashankthogiti/self-project/README.md

 # Shashank Project

-A Spring Boot application with PostgreSQL, JOOQ, and Swagger UI.
+A Spring Boot application with PostgreSQL, JOOQ, Liquibase, and Swagger UI.

 ## Prerequisites